-***Safety Disclaimer: Choking can be very dangerous in the wrong hands.
-When and if you are in doubt, DO NOT TRY THIS at all.
+*Safety Disclaimer: Choking can be very dangerous in the wrong hands.
+When and if you are in doubt, do not try this.
 This site and author are not responsible for any accidents if they happen.
-Be smart and know your limits.***
+Be smart and know your limits.

 Surprise Free Zone

-I absolutely have to begin here.
-Do not ever surprise someone by choking them.
+Number one rule: Do not ever surprise someone by choking them.
 Perhaps you’re thinking it will be a fun and sexy surprise.
 Do you know what else it could be?
 Traumatizing.
-Yeah, not a fun turn for your date night to take.
-Even if you’re playing with a long term partner whom you’re really familiar with, they may have past trauma which could be triggered by being choked.
+Even if you’re playing with a long-term partner whom you’re really familiar with, they may have past trauma which could be triggered by being choked.

 Before playing, first, establish clear expectations with your sex partner.
 Ask how they would like to be choked (intense breath play or gentle), how long for, during penetration/orgasm/etc, multiple times during the session or just a one-off moment.